NikeGM/NesjsTest/readme.md

 # NestJS BookStore Sample

+## Description

 The service demonstrates basic functionalities including user management, book creation and editing, book purchasing, role management, and authorization via JWT.

-## Description

-g
 ## Prerequisites

 - Docker and Docker Compose are installed on your system.